MIDI & MusicXML Player

-In this MuseTube lesson, you’ll learn how to master two essential MuseScore tools for score playback: the integrated player and the mixer.
-We’ll cover how to control tempo, enable repeats, use the metronome, loop specific sections, and manage volume, effects, and channels using the mixer.
-This class lays the foundation for the next video, where we dive into virtual instruments.
+In this lesson of the MuseTube course you will learn to master two fundamental MuseScore tools for score playback: the built-in playback controls and the mixer.
+We’ll see how to control tempo, repeats, the metronome, loop playback, as well as manage volume, effects, and channels from the mixer.
+This class serves as the foundation for the next video, where we’ll explore virtual instruments.

-- Play: plays from the selected note (shortcut: spacebar)
+- Play: play from the selected note (shortcut: space)

-- Go to start: returns to measure 1
+- Go to start: return to bar 1

 - Elapsed time